smarttdm/ebaas.github.io/_posts/2017-5-3-EnableRoleBasedACL.markdown

 But the rule #2 has a condition stating that the rule is valid when an issue’s status is not “Closed”.
 In other words, if an issue’s status is "Closed", it becomes read-only.

-This is an example of creating an ACL rule with a condition.
-In other words, the record-based access control.
+This is an example of creating an ACL rule with a condition. which is also known as the instance-based access control.

 For the rule #2, you can create a rule shown in Fig. 5: